jhwebbjr/iron-jobs/README.md

 The client is all written... but if you want to tweak it, just edit the files in the `client/` directory.
 Note that you will need to run `sass` on the styles in order to build the `style.css` file!

+### About
+This is a simple application that uses ``express`` in node to handle local server functions.
+In this app, we are use 'Get' and 'Post' method to manipulate and retrieve data from the server.

+### Contributors
+James Webb and Seth Brady